Source of picture above - http://www.emi2013.northwestern.edu/images/nu_arch_emi2013_header_2.jpg

 (3) "Why did the World Trade Center collapse?
 Simple analysis."
 Journal of Eng.
 Mech., 128(1), 2-6, Bažant, Z. P., and Le, J.-L. (2008), etc,

 it is suggested, using a 1D-modeling approach, a line, and differential equations, that any man-made structure A can be destroyed or crushed down by its own top part C dropping on the structure A below by gravity.
-The top part C strangely becomes solid, while it crushes elements and joints of the structure below.
+The top part C strangely becomes solid, while it crushes elements and joints of the structure below into dust and broken elements.

 The phenomenon is called progressive, global collapse.